reshinto/programming_language_syntax_comparison/readme.md

 # Remove element from list at index
 list_name.pop(index)

+# Remove any element from list at element
+list_name.remove(element)

 # Method 1: remove all elements
 del list_name[:]
 # Method 2: remove all elements